KazeJiyu/datatable/README.md

 As of now, the API makes able to:

 - create heterogeneous tables,
-- modify them by adding either rows or columns,
+- modify them and their content,
 - query their content in a type-safe way.

 # Full example

-Because code is better than words, here is an overview of the API:
+Because code is better than words, here is a quick overview of the API:

 ```java
 Table people = new DataTable();